-As described in Note 10 to the financial statements in Part I, Item 1 of this Quarterly Report, during the first six months of fiscal 2022 we repurchased 1.4 million shares of our common stock under repurchase programs that our Board of Directors has authorized.
-On August 20, 2021 our Board approved an increased authorization to purchase up to an additional \$2 billion of our common stock under the existing stock repurchase program.
-At January 31, 2022, we had authorization from our Board of Directors to expend up to an additional \$2.5 billion for stock repurchases, including the new \$2 billion authorization noted above.
-We currently expect to continue repurchasing our common stock on a quarterly basis; however, future stock repurchases under the current program are at the discretion of management, and authorization of future stock repurchases programs is subject to the final determination of our Board of Directors.
+As described in Note 10 to the financial statements in Part I, Item 1 of this Quarterly Report, during the first six months of fiscal 2023, we repurchased 2.5 million shares of our common stock under repurchase programs that our Board of Directors has authorized.
+On August 19, 2022, our Board approved an increased authorization to purchase up to an additional \$2 billion of our common stock under the existing stock repurchase program.
+At January 31, 2023, we had authorization from our Board of Directors to expend up to \$2.5 billion for stock repurchases.
+We currently expect to continue repurchasing our common stock on a quarterly basis; however, future stock repurchases under the current program are at the discretion of management, and authorization of future stock repurchase programs is subject to the final determination of our Board of Directors

 We have continued to pay quarterly cash dividends on shares of our outstanding common stock.
-During the six months ended January 31, 2022 we declared quarterly cash dividends that totaled \$1.36 per share of outstanding common stock for a total of \$389 million.
-In February 2022 our Board of Directors declared a quarterly cash dividend of \$0.68 per share of outstanding common stock payable on April 18, 2022 to stockholders of record at the close of business on April 11, 2022.
+During the six months ended January 31, 2023, we declared quarterly cash dividends that totaled \$1.56 per share of outstanding common stock for a total of \$452 million.
+In February 2023, our Board of Directors declared a quarterly cash dividend of \$0.78 per share of outstanding common stock payable on April 18, 2023 to stockholders of record at the close of business on April 10, 2023.
 We currently expect to continue paying comparable cash dividends on a quarterly basis.
 However, future declarations of dividends and the establishment of future record dates and payment dates are subject to the final determination of our Board of Directors.